wilsonwang881/Spam_Disk/README.md

 ## The application is being continuously updated.

+# Usage

+## Empty the disk that is to be erased.
+Free up all the available space on the disk.

+## Format the disk if necessary.

+## Compile the source code.

+## Copy the application compiled from the source code to the disk and run the application.

+## More features are on the way.

 # Note

+## The application can take several minutes even hours to run, depending on the size of the disk and the interface between the disk and the computer.

 ## The application can only ensure the disk space is being taken up by junk files.